*This feature is included on Standard plans and up.

-There are two options for adding products to an invoice:
+There are two different ways to add products to your invoice:

 1 ) Scan to add products

-You can also scan a product and then manually edit the quantity, but just remember to click off of the quantity field when you start scanning again.
-This is because the scanner pretends to be a keyboard in Thrive Inventory.
-If you click on any blank white space in the Invoice, that should deselect any text fields, that should allow you to scan normally.
-If you are having any other issues with scanning on Thrive Inventory please refer to our Barcode Scanning FAQs article below:
+You can also manually edit the quantities as well.
+Remember to click off the quantity field when you start scanning again.
+This is important because the scanner pretends to be a keyboard in Thrive.
+Clicking on any blank white space in the invoice will deselect any text fields and allow you to scan normally.

-Note: if a shipping location is not already selected, you will not be able to click the "Add Products" button.
+NOTE: if a shipping location is not already selected, you cannot click the "Add Products" button.

 Additional Details, Discounts, and Net Terms

-At the bottom of the invoice, you'll see the option to add discounts, shipping costs, taxes, net terms, and any additional notes, along with your subtotal and total after discounts and shipping.
+At the bottom of the invoice, you can add discounts, shipping costs, taxes, net terms, and any additional notes, along with your subtotal and total after discounts and shipping.